Subspace-Boosted Model Merging: HO-GSVD: Additional Information Details

+where $A = [A_1^T, \ldots, A_N^T]^T$.
+Following \cite{kempf-SIAM-2023}, we add the previous regularization term $A^T A$ and scale it by $\pi$ to extend HO-GSVD's applicability to \textit{rank-deficient matrices}.
+This phenomenon frequently occurs for task vectors, as particularly visualized for merged task vectors in Fig.~\ref{fig:rank_collapse}.
+We set $\pi$ to $10^{-2}$ by default.
+As previously described, HO-GSVD introduces a shared subspace \textit{identical across all inputs}.
+This enables the \textit{direct comparison of different models} and the identification of common or unique subspaces for different tasks.
 HO-GSVD allows us to perform merging in a more interpretable manner by operating compositions over shared subspaces.

-However, unlike standard SVD, the left and right singular matrices are generally not orthonormal \cite{ponapalli-PLOS-2011,kempf-SIAM-2023}.
+However, unlike standard SVD, the left and right singular matrices are generally not orthonormal \citep{ponapalli-PLOS-2011,kempf-SIAM-2023}.
 In order to perform subspace boosting with this method, we must first orthonormalize the respective matrices.
-This is achieved by solving the Generalized Orthogonal Procrustes problem~\cite{loan-matrix-computations-2013,Schönemann-NATURE-1966}.
+This is achieved by solving the Generalized Orthogonal Procrustes problem~\citep{loan-matrix-computations-2013,Schönemann-NATURE-1966}.
 Afterwards, the weight matrices can be reconstructed using these newly orthonormal matrices while preserving a shared subspace across all models.
 Please refer to Algorithm~\ref{alg:ho_gsvd_subspace_boosting} for more details.